Will R. Bird: Early and personal life

-Soon afterwards, war broke out in Europe and Will's youngest brother, Stephen, was enlisted, only to be killed in France a year afterward.
+Soon afterwards, war broke out in Europe and Will's youngest brother, Stephen, was enlisted, being killed in France a year afterward.
 Bird had volunteered for service overseas at the same time as his brother, but was rejected due to his poor teeth.
 Will Bird returned home to Nova Scotia, wanting to take up his brother's place in the military, and he enlisted immediately.
 By this point in the war, the Canadian Expeditionary Force's standards for dental health had been lowered; although Bird was required to have some teeth removed in Britain before being sent to the front in France.
 He served in France and Belgium at the front for two years with the Canadian Expeditionary Force (42nd Battalion (Royal Highlanders of Canada), CEF).
 His time in the war impacted his life as a writer as his war experiences were constantly a part of his stories.
 One of his finest works, And We Go On (1930) documents his time in France.
 Another book, Ghosts Have Warm Hands recounts his experiences during the war and his emotional connection to his brother, Stephen, who was killed in action before Bird was allowed to volunteer for service.

-Once he was demobilized in 1919 he returned to the village of Southampton, Nova Scotia, where he married Ethel Sutton.
+Once he was demobilized in 1919, he returned to the village of Southampton, Nova Scotia, where he married Ethel Sutton.
 Together they had two children, Stephen and Betty.
 Will had become a partner in a general store there, but the store failed in 1923 and the family moved back to Amherst.
 There he found employment in the post office.